mctools/simplebuild/doc/source/packages.rst

 All packages belong to a given *bundle*, which normally is defined by all the files under a given directory (a *package root*) in which a *simplebuild.cfg* file is located (more about such files :ref:`here <sbdotcfg>`).
-Typically, users will have their own working directories (normally a GIT repository) which contains a *simplebuild.cfg* file, and under which various subdirectories define the actual *packages*.
+Typically, users will have their own working directories (normally a Git repository) which contains a *simplebuild.cfg* file, and under which various subdirectories define the actual *packages*.
 Other package bundles might be available on the system, and through settings in the *simplebuild.cfg* file, packages in such bundles can